flightphp/docs/content/en/awesome-plugins/awesome_plugins.md

 - [defuse/php-encryption](/awesome-plugins/php-encryption) - This is a library that can be used to encrypt and decrypt data.
 Getting up and running is fairly simple to start encrypting and decrypting data.

+## Job Queue

+Job queues are really helpful to asynchronously process tasks.
+This can be sending emails, processing images, or anything that doesn't need to be done in real time.

+- [n0nag0n/simple-job-queue](/awesome-plugins/simple-job-queue) - Simple Job Queue is a library that can be used to process jobs asynchronously.
+It can be used with beanstalkd, MySQL/MariaDB, SQLite, and PostgreSQL.

 ## Session

 Sessions aren't really useful for API's but for building out a web application, sessions can be crucial for maintaining state and login information.